Skip to main content

 Customizing the Serialization Style

-Some category of expressions can be serialized in different ways based on conventions or personal preference.
-For example, a group can be indicate by simple parentheses, or by a \left...\right command.
+For example, a group can be indicated by simple parentheses, or by a \left...\right command.
 A fraction can be indicated by a \frac{}{} command or by a {}{}^{-1}.

 The style option handler has two arguments: